Signalling block system: Ordinary train staff and ticket (OTST) or (OTS&T)

-Electric train staff (ETS)

-These came in two sizes, large and miniature.

 Manual block system

 Authority to occupy a block is conveyed to trains by the use of wayside signals manually controlled by human operators following various procedures to communicate with other block stations to ensure separation of trains.

 Telegraph block

 Used on multiple track sections whereby the passage of trains from one point to the next is controlled by instruments connected by telegraph wires.
 In the simplest case with three signal boxes on a stretch of line without junctions, the central of the three boxes will receive a request for a train to be accepted, the signaller will set any relevant points (turnouts) and signals and signal acceptance, and then request acceptance by the next signal box along the line.
 When the train has passed, the signals behind it will be set back to danger and the signaller will inform the next signal box when the train has left the section.
 These messages are conveyed by telegraph instruments with a key that is pressed to sound a bell at the remote signal box.
-Some of the more commonly used bell codes are as follows, where "-" indicates a pause.
+Such systems, such as absolute block signalling, were developed in the nineteenth century and are still used extensively in Britain and Australia.